gucio321/giu-animations/README.md

 - `Start` - this method you can use to invoke animation play.
 - `IsRunning` returns true, if animation is being plaid right now.

+#### ID

+`AnimatorWidget` has a special ID method that allows you to specify your own giu-ID.
+This ID is used to store an internal aniamtor's state inside of giu context.
+Using this method is extremely important if you want to avoid confusing panics when using TransitionAnimation along with sub-animators inide that animation.
+It may happen, that one animator receives the same ID as the previous one.
+This may lead to unexpected behaviour or even panic!
+Its good practice to set unique ID everywhere!

 ### Key Frame

 Key frames are states of animation with a specified animation states.